mungewell/pico-irig/README.md

 * data-1: 50$ high, 50% low
 * marker: 80% high, 20% low

-The encoder state machine monitors the outputs from the FIFO, and uses these to produce the modulation.
+The Encoder state machine monitors the outputs from the FIFO, and uses these to produce the modulation.

-The duration of the state machine's code is one 'symbol', ie 12 clock periods.
+The duration of the Encoder state machine's code is one 'symbol', ie 12 clock periods.

 ## Modulator